rosudrag/se-paintjob/README.md

 SE PluginLoader plugin

 Currently has a rather simple algorithm for a paint job:
-Rudimentary paint job:
-- base block color factor: first color in the palette is the main color for non functional blocks and the others are round robin.
+- uses the top line from the color palette for non functional blocks
-- exterior blocks get a darker shade of their base color
-- edge blocks get a lighter shade of their base color
+- uses teh bottom line from the color palette for functional blocks
 - exterior lights are assigned starboard and port colors (green and red)

 Working with plugin: